Ilvondir/eyetracker-webstores-observations-analysis/README.md

 As part of the research, a script was also created that displayed user observations on a given stimulus in a three-dimensional space.
 These plots are located in the plots folder, and [here you can see an example of one of them](https://raw.githubusercontent.com/Ilvondir/eyetracker-webstores-observations-analysis/master/plots/plot2.1.png), also from a [different perspective](https://raw.githubusercontent.com/Ilvondir/eyetracker-webstores-observations-analysis/master/plots/plot2.2.png).

-The research was conducted to fulfill the requirements of the course Selected Topics in Contemporary Computer Science in the Computer Science degree.
+The research was conducted to fulfill the requirements of the university course Selected Topics in Contemporary Computer Science in the Computer Science degree.
 The project was awarded a grade of 5.0 on a scale from 2 to 5.

 ## Used Tools
 - Python 3.12.2